Miserlou/live_json/README.md

 // {1: ["a"], 2: ["b"] ...
 99999: ["zzzzz"]}
 ```

+The data is automatically updated, but if you check the WebSocket, you'll see that on the data the changed has been sent.

 ### Problem / Solution

 Phoenix LiveView is awesome for automatically updating your webpage's DOM.
 However, it doesn't work as well for data objects, since it works at the DOM level.
 So, if you load your data via a templated `script` tag, you'd have to rewrite the whole tag, not just the elements that changed, which could mean sending a lot of data over the wire and cause other headaches on the client-side.